 Students receive a comprehensive education in the biomedical sciences through the Mayo Graduate School core courses.
 In addition, specialized tutorials and journal clubs provide advanced training in the broad areas of molecular virology, host-cell interactions, tumor immunology, gene therapy of metabolic diseases, cancer gene therapy and vector development.

-Second-year students continue to take advanced tutorials in virology and gene therapy and related areas.
-Most of your time will be spent in the laboratory developing preliminary data towards the thesis project.
-You will also take a written and an oral qualifying examination to test your knowledge and critical reasoning skills.
+Second-year students continue to take advanced tutorials in virology and gene therapy as well as related areas.
+Most of your time is spent in the laboratory developing preliminary data toward the thesis project.
+You also take a written and an oral qualifying examination to test your knowledge and critical reasoning skills.

 The third and subsequent years primarily consist of thesis research with some additional courses.